bluMATRIKZ/defetch/README.md

-# litefetch
+# defetch

-neofetch clone that is super light, should compile for old cpus and distros, and is portable
+defetch (pronouced duh-fetch) is a neofetch clone that is super light, should compile for old cpus and distros, and is portable

 ```
 OS:             Ubuntu 24.04.2 LTS